Skip to main content

 Publish the module

-spacetime publish --project-path server quickstart-chat
+spacetime publish --server local --project-path spacetimedb quickstart-chat

 You can choose any unique, URL-safe database name in place of quickstart-chat.
 The CLI will show the database Identity (a hex string) as well; you can use either the name or identity with CLI commands.